Security

 Scored by blast radius, not raw CVSS

-The graph knows what each entity connects to, so a finding is ranked by what it can actually reach — a critical on an internet-facing service that touches sensitive data outranks the same CVE on an isolated job.
+byteshift knows what each thing connects to, so a finding is ranked by what it can actually reach — a critical on an internet-facing service that touches sensitive data outranks the same CVE on an isolated job.

 Sensitive data